Indiana DNR recommends removing bird feeders throughout the state | ExBulletin

 Indiana DNR recommends removing bird feeders throughout the state

-Indianapolis (AP) — The Indiana Department of Natural Resources recommends that all Hoosiers throughout the state remove bird feeders after receiving reports of sick and dying songbirds from 15 counties. ..
+Muncie, Indiana — With reports of sick and dying songbirds in 15 counties, including Delaware County, the Indiana Natural Resources Authority recommends that all feeders remove bird feeders throughout the state.

-Authorities said Friday that they are working with the Indiana Zoonosis Institute and the US Geological Survey’s National Wildlife Health Center to identify what is killing birds.

-The affected songbirds showed neurological signs of illness, as well as swelling of the eyes and unfriendly discharges.

-According to the DNR, the 15 counties found dead are Clark, Delaware, Hamilton, Jackson, Jefferson, Johnson, Lagrange, Lake, Marion, Monroe, Newton, St. Joseph, Union, Washington and Whitley.
+According to Friday’s announcement, the 15 counties reporting dying songbirds are Clark, Delaware, Hamilton, Jackson, Jefferson, Johnson, Lagrange, Lake, Marion, Monroe, Newton, St. Joseph, Union, Washington, This is Whitley.

+DNR is working with the Indiana Zoonosis Institute (IN ADDL) and the USGS National Wildlife Health Center to identify the cause of bird death.

-All submitted bird samples were tested negative for bird flu and West Nile virus, it said.
+The affected songbirds showed neurological signs of illness, swelling of the eyes, and unfriendly secretions.
+According to the release, all bird samples submitted for testing were tested negative for bird flu and West Nile virus.
+The final test result is pending.

-The DNR said birds should stop feeding and clean their feeding boxes and bird baths with 10% bleach solution until the end of the death event.
+The DNR recommends the following to Indiana residents who have seen songbirds that look sick:

+- Use the DNR Disease / Dead Wildlife Reporting Tool in on.IN.gov/sickwildlife Warn DNR staff.

+- Clean the bird feeder and bird bath with a 10% bleach solution.

+- Avoid handling birds.
+If you need to handle birds, wear disposable gloves.

-We also recommend that you avoid handling birds and wear disposable gloves as needed.
-Dead birds and gloves should be placed in a sealable plastic bag and disposed of with household waste.
+- When removing dead birds, wear disposable gloves, place the birds and gloves in a sealable plastic bag and dispose of them with your household waste.

+- As a precaution, keep your pet away from sick or dead birds.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online